This is a guest post by Robert Wall from Untitled Minimalism. It's the first post in my new occasional series, Stories of Transformation.

 Most importantly, as I move forward, I find that removing superfluous stuff from my life gives me more flexibility and freedom to focus on the things that matter the most to me.
 And that's the sort of security and abundance that no amount of stuff can purchase.

-Robert Wall is a reformed packrat who writes witty and thought-provoking articles on the topics of consumerism, minimalism, simplicity, and frugality at Untitled Minimalism.
-He also hosts a regular podcast dedicated to the practical aspects of living a deliberate life.
+Robert Wall is a reformed packrat who writes witty and thought-provoking articles on the topics of consumerism, minimalism, simplicity, and frugality at Cluttered to Clean.